 Peatland Black Stool

+Alcarol has recovered some unusual black trunks of oak in a small Alpine peat.
+The radiocarbon dating has revealed their age: the fifth century before Christ.
+Peatland is a wet area that generates when water at ground surface is acidic and anaerobic.
+Over time, it accumulates deposit of dead plant materials.
 Deprived of oxygen, the buried wood undergoes the process of fossilization.
-Underlying peat with iron salts and other minerals react with the tannins in the wood, gradually giving it a distinct dark brown to almost black color.
+The peat protects wood from normal decay, while the underlying peat with iron salts and other minerals react with the tannins in the wood, gradually giving it a distinct dark brown, almost black color.

-Alcarol selects the most suitable trunks and cut the pieces preserving the natural eroded outer surface.
-Then alcarol uses its innovative resin process to emphasize this precious wood with transparent resin volumes resembling the water that has conserved them for millennia.
+Alcarol selects the most suitable trunks and cuts planks preserving their natural eroded edges.
+Then, Alcarol uses its innovative resin process to emphasize this precious wood with transparent volumes; resembling the water that has conserved them for millennia.

 Euro 3.760,00Price VAT included